 Colonic manometry

-The person bringing your child to the test should have ‘Parental Responsibility’ for them.
-Parental Responsibility refers to the individual who has legal rights, responsibilities, duties, power and authority to make decisions for a child.
-If the person bringing your child does not have Parental Responsibility, we may have to cancel the test.
+The person bringing your child to the test should have ‘parental responsibility’ for them.
+This is someone who has legal rights, responsibilities, duties, power and authority to make decisions for a child.
+If the person bringing your child does not have parental responsibility, we may have to cancel the test.

 The doctors will explain about the test in more detail, discuss any worries you may have and ask you to sign a consent form giving permission for your child to have the test.

-It is equally important to keep giving your child drinks until those times to ensure they remain well hydrated.
+It is important your child keeps drinking until this time to make sure they’re well hydrated.
 We recommend waking your child in the night to give them a drink.

 What does the test involve?

-While your child is under general anaesthetic, the doctor will carry out a colonoscopy – that is, they will use an endoscope (a long flexible camera with a light on the end) to insert a catheter (flexible, plastic tube) into your child’s large intestine via their bottom.
-Once the catheter is in the correct place, very small metal clips are used inside to keep it in place and the end outside your child is taped to your child’s buttock.
+First, the doctor will perform a colonoscopy whilst your child is under general anaesthetic.
+The doctor will use an endoscope (a long flexible camera with a light on the end) to insert a catheter (a flexible plastic tube) into your child’s large intestine via their bottom.
+Once the catheter is in the correct place, very small metal clips are used to keep it in place.
+The end outside is taped to your child’s bottom.

 When your child has fully recovered from the anaesthetic, the end of the catheter is attached to a machine which measures how well the muscles and nerves are working.
 During the test an x-ray will be taken of your child’s tummy to confirm the position of the catheter.
 Your child will be given a meal as part of the test.

-There is a very small risk that the endoscope or catheter could damage your child’s rectum and large intestine.
-However, this is very unlikely as the catheter is flexible and the doctors and nurses who do the test are very experienced.
+There is a very small risk that the endoscope or catheter could damage your child’s rectum (where poo is held before it leaves the body) and large intestine.
+However, this is very unlikely as the catheter is flexible and the doctors and nurses are very experienced.

-Your child may have some tummy pain due to either the air used to inflate the intestine during the endoscopy or from the laxative given during the procedure – this can be helped by encouraging your child to walk around, gently rubbing their tummy or having a warm bath.
+Your child may also have some tummy pain.
+This can be due to the air used to inflate the intestine during the endoscopy or from the laxative given during the procedure.
+You can help ease this by encouraging them to walk around, gently rubbing their tummy or by them having a warm bath.
 They may also need to use the toilet urgently.

 There may be blood spots from the bottom if biopsies (small samples of tissue) were taken from the intestinal wall or from the removal of the clips securing the catheter.

 The nurse will tell you if a clip was unable to be removed inside the bowel during the procedure.
 If this happens, most are passed out in your child’s poo in about three to five days.
 You probably will not see the clip if it passes and you do not need to keep the clip, just flush it away with your child’s poo.
-However, if your child is due to have a Magnetic Resonance Imaging (MRI) scan, please tell them this during the metal check beforehand.
+However, if your child is due to have a Magnetic Resonance Imaging (MRI) scan, please let the team know during the metal check beforehand.

 You should call your GP or your local hospital if your child: